andijakl/ParentActivityPlanner/README.md

 service cloud.firestore {
   match /databases/{database}/documents {

+    // Users: Authenticated users can read any profile.
+Only the owner can update their own profile.
-    // Users: Can read own data, can create profile if not existing, can update own profile match /users/{userId} {
+    // Anyone authenticated can create a user profile (typically on sign-up). match /users/{userId} {
+      allow read: if request.auth != null;
-      allow read, update: if request.auth != null && request.auth.uid == userId;
+      allow update: if request.auth != null && request.auth.uid == userId;
-      allow create: if request.auth != null; // Allow creation if logged in }
+      allow create: if request.auth != null;
+    }

     // Friends subcollection: Can manage own friends list